noir-lang/noir/docs/README.md

 - In your markdown file:
     - `#include_code identifier path/from/repo/root/to/file.ts language`
     - E.g. `#include_code hello path/from/repo/root/to/file.ts typescript`
+    - See [here](docusaurus.config.js) for supported languages and the exact name to use for that language.
 - In the corresponding code delineate the code snippet with comments:
     - ```typescript
       some code